 The ferret’s metabolism is extremely fast, and they have a short digestive tract.
 This means they need to trickle feed throughout the day.
 That’s why pelleted feeds designed for ferrets are convenient, as you can leave them out without worrying about them going bad.

-Now we know what ferrets need, how does tuna match up to their requirements?
+Now that we know what ferrets need, how does tuna match up to their requirements?

 Tuna is high in protein, containing 28 grams of protein per 100 grams of skipjack tuna.
 Ferrets need a high-protein diet in order to stay healthy.